 Course Director: Sara Andrabi, M.D.

-The goals of this course are to provide an introduction to clinical nephrology: specifically the pathophysiology, diagnosis, treatment, and management of abnormalities in electrolytes and acid base, glomerulonephritis, kidney histology, acute kidney injury and chronic kidney disease, in adults and children.
+The goals of this course are to provide an introduction to clinical nephrology: specifically, the pathophysiology, diagnosis, treatment, and management of abnormalities in electrolytes and acid base, glomerulonephritis, kidney histology, acute kidney injury and chronic kidney disease, in adults and children.
 The learner will learn how dialysis and transplantation has shaped public policy.
 Utilizing common clinical scenarios and case-based group activity facilitate the transition from classroom to bedside.

-Course Director: Rajeev Raghavan, M.D.
+Associate Course Director: Siloe Alvarado, M.D.

 The goal of this course is to provide the fundamentals for understanding the pathophysiology of common respiratory diseases.
 By the end of the course, students will be able to: correlate history, clinical exam findings, and diagnostic clinical testing/strategies in order to form a differential diagnosis for common respiratory diseases; evaluate pathological images to diagnose respiratory disorders; and summarize pharmacological and non-pharmacological management options for common respiratory disorders.

-Course Director: Dharani Narendra, M.B.B.S.
+Course Director: Dharani Narendra, M.D.

 Transition to Clinical Rotations: MBITC-MAIN